New Year Brings Bold, New Ideas in Home Plan Design

 We all know how architects and builders have boasted about the “man caves” in their house designs for years.
 Maybe it’s a garage with a workshop bigger than your master bedroom.
 A bonus room or basement complete with billiards table, large-screen TV, mini- bar and entertainment center for a weekend full of watching football with the guys.

 And for the ladies?
 Designers have tried to lure women with a big kitchen, a huge laundry or mud room – and maybe a small nook or desk for "her stuff" – a design element that hasn’t changed much since the early 1980s and “ALF” was the reigning TV sitcom.
 Well, with so many women working a full- or part-time job, preparing meals for the family, and getting all the kids to school and their activities, it is time for something that reflects her true super powers.
 Say hello to my little shed, the "she shed!"

-Be creative and transform a drab and ordinary shed into an eye-catching, colorful outdoor retreat – like this “she” shed painted in blue with gray trim (courtesy of Daily Mail).
+Be creative and transform a drab and ordinary shed into an eye-catching outdoor retreat – like this “she” shed in a beautiful garden (Photo by Annie Shelmerdine on Unsplash).

 Take that shabby tool shed and start re-imagining it as an attractive multi-purpose “she” space – an outdoor home-office, studio, or reading room.
 Many of these have started as fun, do-it-yourself remodeling projects.
 Feeling more adventurous?
 Design your own.
 Add to it flexibility to be even a guest cottage when the in-laws come to visit.